 San Francisco Mayor Ed Lee Dies At Age 65

-San Francisco's Mayor Ed Lee, known for his work to combat homelessness, has died at age 65.
+San Francisco's Mayor Ed Lee, known for embracing the "Sanctuary City" label and working to combat homelessness, has died at age 65.
 Lee was not known to be ill; he reportedly died at a San Francisco hospital in the early hours of Tuesday morning.

 Member station KQED cites a statement from the mayor's office, saying he died at Zuckerberg San Francisco General Hospital: